 - Silver Bullet: Sunlight Gardener's horrible, monstrous son is dealt with through use of a silver coin shoved in his forehead.
 Subverted with Wolf, who is killed by conventional bullets.

 - Tempting Fate: A boy proudly proclaims, "When you're strong in the Lord, there's no reason to ever be afraid!" just before being decapitated by Wolf.

 - Textual Celebrity Resemblance: A sinister Oatley Tap patron is described as looking like Western movie actor Randolph Scott.

 - Verbal Tic: Wolf: "Wolf!
 Wolf!
 Right here and now!"

 - Victory Guided Amnesia: Richard begins to lose all memories of his time in the Territories soon after their quest is over.
-Considering his best friend killed his father and he'd been forced to accept that the Territories do exist in reality (almost going insane in the process), this could be seen as a more merciful example.
+Considering his best friend killed his father, he'd been forced to accept that his father deserved it and that the Territories do exist in reality (almost going insane in the process), this could be seen as a more merciful example.